 Having Entrants Find The Code(s):

-There are many ways to provide users the password.
-A lot of radio stations do word of the day, having users listen in for what they need to enter.
+There are many ways to provide the password to users.
+A lot of radio stations do a word of the day promotion, having users listen in for what they need to enter.
 But if you’re not a radio station, you’ll need to find another way that works in your best interest.
-Where do you need more follower?
+Where do you need more followers?
 Pinterest, Instagram, Twitter, Facebook, Tumblr, Google+, etc?

-You could tell them to go on a treasure hunt, find it on one of your Social Media Accounts or website.
+You could tell users to go on a treasure hunt to find it on one of your Social Media Accounts or website.
 You could link to where they need to go to find the word, or create a YouTube Video and add it to the entry page of your contest.
 The options are nearly endless.

 If you want to keep it fairly simple, you could tell users to head to your Instagram every day, for example.
 You have the ability to upload a photo into the entry form that will lead them to your Instagram Feed when they click on the image.